Azure/azure-powershell/src/Network/docs/latest-2019-04-30/New-AzFirewall.md

 Dynamic: False
 ```

-### -NetworkRuleCollection
+### -NetworkRule
 Collection of network rule collections used by Azure Firewall.
-To construct, see NOTES section for NETWORKRULECOLLECTION properties and create a hash table.
+To construct, see NOTES section for NETWORKRULE properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.Network.Models.Api20190201.IAzureFirewallNetworkRuleCollection[]